-- Develop and provide the settings for Interconnection Customer's recloser relay. - Observe and provide acceptance of the relay settings in the Interconnection Customer recloser relay. - Observe and provide acceptance of the Interconnection Customer's underground conductor to be tied into the Public Utility's vault.
+- Develop and provide the settings for Interconnection Customer's recloser relay. - Observe and provide acceptance of the relay settings in the Interconnection Customer recloser relay. - Observe and provide acceptance of the Interconnection Customer's design of the final span of conductor and pole. - Terminate the Interconnection Customer's final span of conductor onto the Public Utility owned interconnection facilities. - Provide the Interconnection Customer sufficient fiber optic cable for Interconnection Customer to terminate to its recloser relay.
+Observe the installation and confirm connectivity and functionality of the transfer trip communications path.